Women's/men's health screening laboratory test package - under 50 and over 50

 - CRP: measures the amount of CRP protein that is produced in liver cells in the event of inflammation.
 Typically, its levels increase radically in bacterial and fungal infections.
 Its normal value is below 8mg/l.

-What additional tests does the package recommended for those over 50 include?
+Which additional tests are included in the package recommended for those over 50?